FantasticFiasco/todo-cqrs/README.md

 #### Solution

 The code needed to fulfill the requirements can be found in `5.Distributed.NoSqlEventStore.NoSqlReadModel.sln`.
-It has moved the command handlers and the read model into their own processes, where the read model is consuming events from a RabbitMQ message queue and updates the read model accordingly.
+The command handlers reside in their own process, as do the read model, thus living up to the requirement of being able to scale up reads without affecting writes.

-TODO: Add something about JSON-RPC
+Reading events produced by aggregates and update the read model accordingly, i.e. synchronization of the read model, has also been moved into its own process.
+This decoupling means that we no longer is able to pass events in memory.
+[RabbitMQ](https://www.rabbitmq.com/) has been added to the application, taking the role of being the message broker between the different parts of the application.

-Decoupling reads from writes means that the application has moved from being strongly consistent to eventually consistent.
+Decoupling also means that the application has morphed from being strongly consistent into eventually consistent.
 This is one of the drawbacks of being a distributed system, but something we embrace to achieve reliability.
 The read model is no longer entangled in the command handling process.
-It has its own process, and can continue to serve client reads event if the command handling process by some mishap terminates.
+It has its own process, and can continue to serve client even if the command handling process by some mishap terminates.

 #### Running the application